-All hail the humble breadstick on National Breadstick Day, an annual event on the last Friday in October.
-This year’s celebration occurs on October 26.
+All hail the humble breadstick on National Breadstick Day, an annual event on the last Friday in October; this year’s celebration occurs on October 29.
 Breadsticks are slender sticks of baked crispy dry goodness invented in Italy.
 Aside from their crunch, the best thing about breadsticks is they can be eaten as an appetizer or you can dress them up with all manner of culinary embellishments.
 Yum!

 Following a corporate merger with Olive Garden, Starboard Value shocked the business world by eliminating the famous all-the-breadsticks-you-can-eat policy — believing that hungrier customers would buy more entrees.
 It worked.
 Olive Garden stock skyrocketed by 47%.

 National Breadstick Day FAQs

 When were breadsticks invented?